Red Bank Psychological Services Blog

 4) Who will do the actual testing?

-It is crucial for a psychologist to do the testing, without the use of testing technicians.
-In addition to the data gathered through interviews and the iPad, the psychologist needs the opportunity to observe and gain insightful information about the student.
-I personally and directly handle all aspects of the assessment procedures.
-This allows me to get first hand observations of how the child problem-solves challenging test items and handles frustration.
-At the end of six hours or more of direct testing and observation, I get to know the child’s personality very well and am able to comment on other important aspects that may impact academic functioning such as anxiety, impulsivity, or inattentiveness.
+Dr. Stein.
+In addition to the data gathered through interviews and the iPad, he takes this opportunity to observe and gain insightful information about the student.
+He gets first hand observations of how the child problem-solves challenging test items and handles frustration.
+By the end of testing and observation, he learns about the child’s personality very well and is able to comment on other important aspects that may impact academic functioning such as anxiety, impulsivity, or inattentiveness.

 5) What happens once testing is completed?

-After the assessment procedures are finalized and the data has been analyzed, I write a detailed report, typically 12-16 pages long, regarding the child’s medical, social, and academic history.
+After the assessment procedures are finalized and the data has been analyzed, Dr. Stein writes a detailed report, about 12 pages long, regarding the child’s medical, social, and academic history.
 The report will also describe the child’s intellectual, academic, and psychological functioning in terms of strengths and weaknesses.
-I provide an accurate diagnosis or diagnoses, and most importantly, recommendations for treatment and academic interventions.
+Dr. Stein provides an accurate diagnosis or diagnoses, and most importantly, recommendations for treatment and academic interventions.
 The report is easy for parents and guardians, teachers, and other healthcare professionals to read and understand.
 The report can also be used as a baseline measure to the effectiveness of both academic and treatment interventions and/or for a school Individual Educational Plan.

 If you think your child or teen would benefit from a psychological evaluation for ADHD, or a learning disability, please call me at my Red Bank, NJ office at 732-747-8818 for a free 15-minute consultation where we can decide together if making an appointment is the right move.